 Project Report Structure

-Results of the research must be presented in a report of approximately 20-25 pages in length before exhibits.
+Results of the research must be presented in a report of maximum 10 pages in length (discounting exhibits).
 Students, in consultation with their professor, may choose from the following report formats:

-A targeted reputation management plan presented the government of a country of your choice.
+A targeted reputation management plan presented to the government of a country of your choice.

 A simulated boardroom pitch for a company looking to enter the market in a country or industry of your choice.

-A simulated boardroom pitch to a company looking to market a foreign product of your choice in one of the countries we visit.
+A simulated boardroom pitch to a company looking to market a foreign product of your choice in one of the countries that we visit.

 Project Deliverables